Communication and Interaction

 At Woodlands School we promote the concept of total communication which means we use many different methods in combination to support our student’s understanding of spoken language and their ability to communicate by whichever method is the most successful in different situations.

 As well as spoken language, we use a range of alternative and augmentative communication systems (AAC).
 These systems have been researched and used effectively with children and adults who have learning difficulties, autism and/or sensory or physical impairments.
-They are:

 - Object cues